-- 1. Activities and programs being implemented have been authorized by District policy, state law, or applicable federal law or regulations; - 2.
+- 1. Activities and programs being implemented have been authorized if applicable -- by District policy, state law, or applicable federal law or regulations; - 2.
 Activities or programs are conducted efficiently and effectively to accomplish the objective intended by District policy, state law, or applicable federal law or regulations; - 3.
-Activities and programs are being conducted and funds expended in compliance with applicable laws; - 4.
+Activities and programs are being conducted and funds expended in compliance with applicable laws and authorized allocations; - 4.
 Revenues are being properly collected, deposited, and accounted for; - 5.
-Financial and other reports are being provided that disclose fairly and fully all information that is required by law, that is necessary to ascertain the nature and scope of programs and activities, and that is necessary to establish a proper basis for evaluating the programs and activities; - 6.
-Significant key risks are appropriately identified and managed; - 7.
+Financial and other reports are being provided that disclose fairly and fully all information that is required by law, that is necessary to ascertain the nature and scope of programs and activities, and that is necessary to establish a proper basis for evaluating the programs and activities: - 6.
+Significant key risks are appropriately identified and managed by management; - 7.
 There are adequate operating and administrative procedures and practices, systems or accounting internal control systems, and internal management controls which have been established by management; - 8.
 Internal controls are working efficiently and effectively; - 9.
 Indications of fraud, abuse, or illegal acts are identified for further investigation; - 10.
 Employees' actions are in compliance with policies, standards, procedures, and applicable laws and regulations; - 11.
-Resources are acquired economically, used efficiently, and protected adequately; - 12.
+School district resources are acquired economically, used efficiently, and protected adequately; - 12.
 Programs, plans, and objectives are achieved through analysis of departmental performance data, performance measures, and self-assessment systems; - 13.
-Quality and continuous improvement are fostered in the PPS' control process; - 14.
+Quality and continuous improvement are fostered in the PPS's control process; - 14.
 Significant legislative or regulatory issues impacting the PPS are recognized and addressed properly; - 15.
 Best practices are identified and promoted to help PPS achieve desired results.

-Views of Responsible Officials
+Views of Responsible Officials and Management Responsibility

-A final draft of each audit report shall be delivered to the manager responsible for the audit engagement and the Superintendent for review and comment before it is released.
-The responsible manager must respond in writing specifying agreement with audit findings and/or recommendations or reasons for disagreement with findings and/or recommendations, plans for implementing solutions to issues identified, and a timetable to complete such activities.
+A final draft of each audit report, whether performed in-house or contracted out, shall be delivered to the manager responsible for the department or function being audited and the Superintendent for review and comment before it is released.
+The responsible manager must respond in writing specifying agreement with audit findings and/or recommendations or reasons for disagreement with findings and/or recommendations, the management corrective action plan which implements solutions to issues identified, and a timetable to complete such activities.
 The Auditor must receive the response within 15 working days.
 The Auditor may revise its report based on the substantive input of the responsible manager.
 The Auditor will report the responsible manager's response to the Auditor's findings, conclusions, and recommendations, as well as the responsible manager's planned corrective actions.
 If no response is received within the specific timeframe, the Auditor will note that fact in the audit report and will release the report.
-In the case of contracted audits, audits may be released without inclusion of a response.